What Is a Healthcare Ombudsman? Massachusetts Guide for Facilities

 An ombudsman’s primary duty is to advocate for residents who express concerns about their care or quality of life — no matter how big or small their issue may be.
 They serve as a voice for someone who doesn’t have the ability to advocate for themselves.
 Other aspects of an ombudsman’s role include:

-It’s important to know that an ombudsman doesn’t provide medical or legal services, but they may educate a resident about their rights or provide resources to pursue legal action.
+It’s important to know that they’re nonmedical.
+Ombudsman (Massachusetts-based and elsewhere) volunteers cannot provide medical or legal services, but they may educate a resident about their rights or provide resources to pursue legal action.
 There may also be times when a family member isn’t present to witness the signing of legal documents and a resident needs the support of an ombudsman.
-Massachusetts representatives may witness the signing of wills and power of attorney forms in these instances.
+Representatives may witness the signing of wills and power of attorney forms in these instances.

 Who Does a Healthcare Ombudsman Work With?